 - Glucagon-like peptide-1 (GLP-1) receptor agonists slow digestion and improve blood glucose levels

-- Sodium-glucose cotransporter-2 (SGLT2) inhibitors help prevent the kidneys from reabsorbing glucose into the blood and sending it out in urine
+- Sodium-glucose cotransporter-2 (SGLT2) inhibitors aid to prevent the kidneys from reabsorbing glucose into the blood and sending it out in urine

-Since type 2 diabetes is often associated with high blood pressure as part of the metabolic syndrome, and high blood pressure further accelerates late complications, especially in the eyes, kidneys, and large blood vessels, high blood pressure must be detected and treated early.
+Since the condition is often associated with high blood pressure as part of the metabolic syndrome, and high blood pressure further accelerates late complications of diabetes, especially in the eyes, kidneys, and large blood vessels, high blood pressure must be detected and treated early.

-Especially with regard to macrovascular risks such as myocardial infarction or stroke, optimal blood pressure control is even more important than optimizing sugar metabolism.
+Especially concerning macrovascular risks such as myocardial infarction or stroke, optimal blood pressure control is even more important than optimizing sugar metabolism.
 However, for the microvascular risks of the eyes and nerves, optimization of blood glucose is considered more important.

 More resources and support are available from the American Diabetes Association or the National Institute of Diabetes and Digestive and Kidney Diseases, a part of the National Institutes of Health.
-This resource is especially useful to learn about the risk of diabetes and digestive and kidney diseases as well as the symptoms of diabetes and digestive and kidney diseases.
-You can also find some interesting information on reversing diabetes here.
+These websites help you learn about your risk of diabetes and digestive and kidney diseases and provide resources.